-What is Persian lime?
+What Is a Persian lime?

 Persian limes are also known as Tahiti limes.
 This variety has unknown origins but is suspected to be a hybrid of the Mexican lime and citron, a huge, yellow-green, lumpy lemon.
 Botanists believe this variety was introduced to the Mediterranean area via Persia (now known as Iran).
 It was carried to Brazil by Portuguese traders and eventually made it to California in the latter half of the 1800s.